 Fulbright grants cover full costs for round-trip travel, insurance coverage, tuition and fees, maintenance allowance, books and supplies, room and board, and program-related conferences.
 Depending on availability of Fulbright funds, grant awards may also include a pre-academic orientation in the first year.
 Fulbright Foreign Student Program funding is limited to two years.
 Master’s applicants are given priority due to the uncertainty of third and subsequent years of funding for Ph.D. grantees.
 Ph.D. candidates who secure funding from outside sources will remain under Fulbright visa sponsorship rather than having sponsorship transferred to the host institution.
 Ph.D. candidates unable to secure funding for the additional years will return home without completing their degree.

 The Fulbright Foreign Student Program competition is extremely competitive and high test scores are critical.
 Testing is not required for the initial application.
 Only individuals selected as semi-finalists will be required to take the standardized tests below and their test fees will be paid by the U.S. Department of State.
-Candidates must fund their own travel to the test center in Maputo.
+In normal circumstances, candidates must fund their own travel to the test center in Maputo, however, due to the COVID-19 pandemic; the test must be taken virtually from home.
 Selected candidates should familiarize themselves with the tests in advance and utilize practice tests and available online resources to prepare.

-- Test of English as a Foreign Language (TOEFL) – A desirable TOEFL score for Fulbright Master’s candidates is 575 on paper-based tests (PBT) and 90 on internet-based tests (IBT).
-Ph.D. candidates are expected to score a minimum of 600 on PBT or 100 on IBT; however, this varies by field of study.
-Consideration will be given for a limited number of nominees with a TOEFL score in the range of 500-540/61-76 to be placed in LTE language training.
+- Test of English as a Foreign Language (TOEFL) –A desirable TOEFL score for Fulbright Master’s candidates is 90 and a score of 80 is preferable on internet-based tests (IBT).
+Ph.D. candidates are expected to score a minimum of 100 on IBT; however, this varies by field of study.
+Consideration will be given for a limited number of nominees with a TOEFL score in the range of 60-79 (internet-based) to be placed in LTE language training.
 LTE grantees must re-take TOEFL again and score adequately to qualify for Master’s degree placement.
 Candidates in the fields or sub-fields of English, TEFL, and Linguistics must have a minimum TOEFL score of 65 to apply for LTE.
 More information on the TOEFL is available at http://www.ets.org/toefl.

 - Graduate Record Exam (GRE) – GRE is required for those seeking admission in all fields except law and business.
 Fulbright candidates should score above the fiftieth percentile in both sections of the GRE.
 More information on the GRE is available at http://www.ets.org/gre.